Having your say about a proposed development application

 - appearance or character

-- overshadowing - eg shadows cast by the proposed building onto the neighbour's back yard or windows
+- overshadowing - such as shadows cast by the proposed building onto the neighbour's back yard or windows

-- overlooking - eg potential views from upstairs windows and balconies into the neighbour's back yard or windows
+- overlooking - such as potential views from upstairs windows and balconies into the neighbour's back yard or windows

 - traffic generated